LinkWellNodes/Documentation/docs/services/direct-request-jobs/Jobs-and-Pricing.md

 # Chainlink Data Feeds

-<lw-subtitle>Write ad-hoc <lw-emphasis>custom data</lw-emphasis> to your blockchain smart contract within seconds using our highly-redundant Chainlink oracle infrastructure.</lw-subtitle>
+<lw-subtitle>Write <lw-emphasis>custom data from any API</lw-emphasis> to your blockchain smart contract within seconds using our highly-redundant Chainlink oracle infrastructure.</lw-subtitle>

 ![Custom Chainlink data feeds by LinkWell Nodes](/img/lw-banner_1080x485_Docs-DataFeeds-white.webp "Custom Chainlink data feeds by LinkWell Nodes")

-Our Chainlink data feeds utilize Chainlink's **direct request** model, allowing you to write customized real-world data from anywhere on the internet (ie, any API) into your blockchain smart contract or Web3 dApp.
-They are backed by our highly-redundant, SOC 2-compliant infrastructure, which is housed in several physically-distinct datacenters.
-Simply trigger your smart contract's request function, and our oracle infrastructure will ensure that your data is delivered safely, securely, and reliably every time.
+Our Chainlink data feeds utilize Chainlink's **direct request** model, allowing you to write customized real-world data from anywhere on the internet to your blockchain smart contract or Web3 dApp.
+They are backed by our highly-redundant, SOC 2-compliant infrastructure, which is housed in multiple distinct datacenters.
+Simply trigger your smart contract's `request()` function, and our oracle infrastructure will ensure that your data is delivered safely, securely, and on-time.

 Please use the links below to build your first Chainlink request.